Find Affordable College Courses

 Read full report on Visual & Performing Arts at Champlain College

-With a ranking of #11, University of Massachusetts Amherst did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
-UMass Amherst is a fairly large public school located in the large suburb of Amherst.
+University of Massachusetts Amherst did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
+It came in at #11 on the list.
+UMass Amherst is a very large public school located in the suburb of Amherst.

 Women make up 76% of the visual and performing arts majors at the school.